dlstreamer/dlstreamer/docs/source/dev_guide/converting_deepstream_to_dlstreamer.md

 > your model to this format, follow the steps in [model preparation](./model_preparation.md).
 >

-## Configuring Model for Intel® DL Streamer
+## Configuring Model for DL Streamer

 NVIDIA DeepStream uses a combination of model configuration files and DeepStream element properties to specify inference actions, as well as